I’m here to help you overcome the cultural challenges of living in a new and different country.

 A LITTLE BIT ABOUT ME AND MY JOURNEY

-Since I have been living in Norway for the past 16 years, I have stumbled over enough cultural differences to be able to help others overcome the cultural adaptation issue.
+I have been living in Norway for the past 16 years.
+You can find out some more about it here.
+In all these years, I have stumbled over enough cultural differences to be able to help others overcome the cultural adaptation issue.
 This is not easy.
 Scandinavia has, in general, a completely different value system than the rest of the world.
 I noticed that here I can meet a different culture just by crossing a mountain, a fjord, or a valley.

 Yet, immigrants, multiculturalism, and inter-culturalism have existed everywhere since the beginning of the times, and the challenges are pretty much the same no matter which country.